platehub/platehub.github.io/docs/index.md

 order: 1
 ---

 Welcome to the Plate Documentation site.
-Navigate using the sidebar or top menu.
+Navigate using the sidebar menu.

 ## Before you begin...
 This documentation site is meant for developers building sites on the Plate platform.
 Throughout the documentation you will be referred to as 'site builder' or 'developer'.